afunnydev/tinysociety/content/articles/2018-07-01-off-grid-living-in-a-tiny-house.md

   - Tiny houses
 i18nlanguage: en
 menuid: articles
-ordre: '0'
 draft: false
 noindex: false
+ordre: "0"
+likes: "97"
 ---
 Living off grid is an attractive idea to many Tiny House dwellers.
 It represents yet another layer of freedom.
 Living Tiny grants freedom from heavy 30-year-plus mortgages.
-Living Tiny _off the grid_ grants additional freedom of location.
+Living Tiny *off the grid* grants additional freedom of location.
 It's no longer necessary to be within reach of municipal utilities.
 It also grants additional financial freedom.
 No more paying for utilities.
 Yes, there's an initial cost investment involved, but it pays off in time.
 To some people, "off the grid" also means off the radar in terms of urban zoning issues.
 And living off grid is a self-reliable lifestyle.
 It enables us to potentially provide for all of our basic needs from the land we live on.
 That's an empowering place to be.

 ### Other reasons for living off the grid